iamlorddop/react-advanced-course/README.md

 React Advanced Course 2022 is an educational project.

-The project is made with HTML5, CSS3, TypeScript, React Native, Tailwind, Redux Toolkit, RTKQuery.
+The project is made with HTML5, CSS3, TypeScript, React Native, Tailwind, Redux Toolkit, RTKQuery, React router dom..

 ## Getting Started with Create React App